Rossi Model 971: Variants

 Along with the 971 Rossi also produces the Model 972.
-This is a polished stainless steel version of the 971 with a 6-inch barrel length.
-Both revolvers have a rubberized finger grove grip and adjustable rear sight (both windage and elevation).
+This is a polished stainless steel version of the 971 with a 6" barrel length.
+Both revolvers have a rubberized finger-groove grip and adjustable rear sight (both windage and elevation).
 The 971 and 972 are both produced in Brazil by Taurus Firearms Ltd. under license from Rossi USA.

-Both the model 971 and 972 are certified for use with .38 Special +P rounds, and had a limited lifetime warranty through Rossi USA.
+Both the models 971 and 972 are certified for use with .38 Special +P rounds, and had a limited lifetime warranty through Rossi USA.